-Fry an onion in 1ounce of butter, add 2 pound of diced wild pork and brown.
+Fry an onion in 1ounce of butter, add 2 pounds of diced wild pork, and brown.

-Take about 8 pounds of tamarillo (scooped out), 2 large onions chopped up, 2 pound of apples chopped up (I do this and add these after the vinegar has been put in to stop them from going brown), 2 pound of brown sugar, one quarter of a pound of salt, 2 ounces of black pepper, 1 ounce of allspice, half an ounce of cayenne pepper, 2 quarts of vinegar, and 1 ounce of whole cloves.
+Take about 8 pounds of tamarillo (scooped out), 2 large onions chopped up, 2 pounds of apples chopped up (I do this and add these after the vinegar has been put in to stop them from going brown), 2 pounds of brown sugar, one-quarter of a pound of salt, 2 ounces of black pepper, 1 ounce of allspice, half an ounce of cayenne pepper, 2 quarts of vinegar, and 1 ounce of whole cloves.
 Boil this mixture in a large preserving pan for about 4 hours.

-Take about 3 pound of tamarillo (scooped out), 1 pound of chopped onions, and about one quarter of a pound of chopped apples, a pint of vinegar, 2 and a half pound of brown sugar, half a packet of mixed spice, a tablespoon of salt, and a scant half teaspoon of cayenne pepper.
-This shouldn’t need more than an hour’s boiling and will make 5 to 6 pound of chutney.
+Take about 3 pounds of tamarillo (scooped out), 1 pound of chopped onions, and about one-quarter of a pound of chopped apples, a pint of vinegar, 2 and a half pounds of brown sugar, half a packet of mixed spice, a tablespoon of salt, and a scant half teaspoon of cayenne pepper.
+This shouldn’t need more than an hour’s boiling and will make 5 to 6 pounds of chutney.

 Microwave Tamarillo Chutney (for when time is short and you need to cheat!)
-3 to 4 tamarillo, 1 chopped apple, 1 finely chopped onion, three quarters of a cup of brown sugar, one quarter of a teaspoon of mixed spice, one quarter of a teaspoon of salt, one quarter of a cup of vinegar.
-Scoop out the tamarillo, put into a microwave proof dish and zap for about 4 minutes on high.
+3 to 4 tamarillo, 1 chopped apple, 1 finely chopped onion, three-quarters of a cup of brown sugar, one-quarter of a teaspoon of mixed spice, one-quarter of a teaspoon of salt, one-quarter of a cup of vinegar.
+Scoop out the tamarillo, put it into a microwave-proof dish, and zap for about 4 minutes on high.
 Mash the fruit up and add all of the other ingredients.
 Cover and cook for 10 minutes.
-Uncover and cook for a further 6 minutes or until it has gone thick (I give it 3 minutes and then 1 minutes bursts until I am happy with it).
-Pour into a medium sized jar or let it cool and serve to those unexpected guests on the front veranda, under the wisteria!
+Uncover and cook for a further 6 minutes or until it has gone thick (I give it 3 minutes and then 1-minute bursts until I am happy with it).
+Pour into a medium-sized jar or let it cool and serve to those unexpected guests on the front veranda, under the wisteria!

 For a more substantial snack put a spoonful on top of Perohee and garnish the plate with a few sprigs of what-ever-herb-looks-nice-at-the-moment.